stuart-hiles/UIF/output/papers/README.md

 This directory contains the LaTeX source files for the **Unifying Information Field (UIF)** scientific paper series.
 Each paper is stored in its own folder for version tracking, compilation, and DOI-based release management.

-# 📄 UIF Papers — LaTeX Sources and Outputs

-This directory contains the LaTeX source files for the **Unifying Information Field (UIF)** scientific paper series.
-Each paper is organised in its own folder for version tracking, compilation, and DOI-based release management.

 ---

 ## 📘 Table of Papers